zone6draco/NBME-Formatter/README.md

 Instructions:
 1. Download the .app from releases [Download Here](https://github.com/zone6draco/NBME-Formatter/releases)
-2. If it says untrusted developer right click the app and press open to bypass, or allow it in System Preferences
+2. It is going to say the app is unsafe, unverified, etc. Open System Preferences, go to Privacy & Security, scroll to the bottom and allow.
 3. Download CSV file from NBME Insights page.
 See below on how to do that.
 4. Pick your output save folder, or leave alone for default (In your ~/Downloads folder)
 5. Select your .CSV
 6. Press Convert
+_Warning: Didn't get the app officialy notarized by apple since it costs money, feel free to read through the code and compile it yourself if you are suspicious_

 What it does:
 - Combines all the individual PDFs for each question into one big document